Grocery Outlet Holding Corp. (GO) Bundle

 Official mission statement

-- It focuses on creating a treasure hunt shopping experience.
+- Offering a fun, treasure hunt shopping experience.

 Vision statement